Bachelor of Science in Nursing (BSN)

 • National Excellence

-• The Baccalaureate Degree in Nursing Program at College of Coastal Georgia at the Brunswick campus located in Brunswick, GA is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+• The associate and baccalaureate nursing programs at the College of Coastal Georgia located in Brunswick, GA are accredited by the: Accreditation Commission for Education in Nursing (ACEN).

 • The BSN program was ranked #1 out of 2053 programs nationwide with the 2014 graduates, was ranked #1 out of 2086 programs with the 2015 graduates, and was ranked #1 Ranked out of 2095 programs with the 2016 graduates by the National Council of State Boards of Nursing (NCSBN).